JoshuaCarroll/giscommunicator/README.md

 1. Download the zip file containing the latest release at https://github.com/JoshuaCarroll/giscommunicator/releases/latest
 2. Extract that zip file into any folder on your computer.
 3. Verify the installation of, or install DotNet Core runtime v3.1.

-  a.
-Open a terminal or command prompt window.
+  - Open a terminal or command prompt window.
-  b.
-Type `dotnet --list-runtimes`.
+  - Type `dotnet --list-runtimes`.
-  c.
-If you get a list that includes "Microsoft.NETCore.App 3.1.x", skip to step 4.
-If you get an error or a list that doesn't include that, continue to item d.
+  - If you get a list that includes "Microsoft.NETCore.App 3.1.x", skip to step 4.
+If you get an error or a list that doesn't include that, continue to the next item.
-  d.
-Browse to https://aka.ms/dotnet-download to download the runtime, then install it.
+  - Browse to https://aka.ms/dotnet-download to download the runtime, then install it.
 Linux users, you may find it easier to run the commands found at  https://github.com/dotnet/core/issues/4360#issuecomment-627792352.

 4. Linux users, give the SETUP.sh script execute permission by typing: `sudo chmod +x SETUP.sh`
 5. Execute the setup script.
 (Linux: SETUP.sh, Windows: SETUP.bat)
 6. Follow the instructions, the execute the "RUN" script to start the GIS Reporter.